hsinghweb/eag-v2-s7/README.md

 ### 🎯 Core Capabilities
 - **📹 Video Indexing**: One-click indexing of YouTube video transcripts
+- **✅ Auto-Detection**: Automatically detects if the current video is already indexed
+- **🎯 Focused Search**: Option to restrict questions to the current video only (faster searches)
 - **🔍 Semantic Search**: Find relevant content using meaning, not just keywords
 - **💬 Smart Q&A**: Ask questions and get answers with exact timestamp references
-- **🔗 Direct Links**: Click to jump directly to the relevant part of the video
+- **🔗 Direct Links**: Click to jump directly to the relevant part of the video (opens in same tab)
 - **🏠 Runs Locally**: Privacy-first with local Ollama embeddings
 - **📝 Full Sentences**: Intelligent transcript chunking with complete statements
 - **🚀 Fast & Accurate**: FAISS vector search + Google Gemini answers